Install Ubuntu on your tablet (Legacy images only)

 Finished.
 Total time: 0.064s

 Now, we are ready to flash the system image.
-But before we start, we need to disable Android Verified Boot (AVB) feature, otherwise it will pervent booting Ubuntu system.
+But before we start, we need to disable Android Verified Boot (AVB) feature, otherwise it will prevent booting Ubuntu system.

 fastboot flash vbmeta_a vbmeta_disabled.img